UWPR/Comet/parameters/parameters_202101/variable_mod01.md

     all as a string.
 Use 'n' for N-terminal modfication and 'c' for C-terminal modification.
   - The third entry is a integer to specify whether the modification is a variable modification (0) or a binary modification (non-zero value).
-    - 0 = variable modification analyzes all permutations of modified and unmodified residues.
-    - non-zero value = A binary modification analyzes peptides where all residues are either modified or all residues are not modified.
     Note that if you set the same binary modification value in multiple "variable_mod?" parameter entries, Comet will treat those variable modifications as a "binary set".
 This means that all modifiable residues in the "binary set" must be unmodified or modified.
 Multiple "binary sets" can be specified by setting a different binary modification value e.g. use "1" for all modifications in set 1, and "2" or all modifications in set 2.
-Binary groups were added with version 2015.02 rev. 1.
+    Binary modification groups were added with version 2015.02 rev. 1.
+    - 0 = variable modification analyzes all permutations of modified and unmodified residues.
+    - non-zero value = binary modification analyzes peptides where all residues are either modified or all residues are not modified.
   - The fourth entry is an integer specifying the maximum number of modified residues possible in a peptide for this modification entry.
 With release 2020.01 rev. 3, this field has been extended to allow specifying both a mininum and maximum number of